-Within ATP 934 riparian corridors are associated primarily with the Cooper Creek and its braided channels, and the Windula Creek.
-One mapped terrestrial corridor edges into ATP 934 along its eastern boundary.
 The REs within the tenure area (as described in Section 3.3) may provide suitable general habitat for a range of wetland water birds and other flora and fauna.
 Approximately 943 ha (0.6% of the tenure area) of essential habitat is present within ATP 934.
 There are no other mapped Environmentally Sensitive Areas (ESAs) present within or surrounding the tenure area.
-3D seismic operations will not be undertaken within areas mapped as essential habitat.
+Proposed activities will not be undertaken within areas mapped as essential habitat.

 Wildlife corridors in the tenure area are primarily associated with the major watercourses.
 Given the naturally sparse to very sparse vegetation structure, fauna species would be adapted to relatively low cover environments.
-The nature of the 3D seismic operations may cause temporary displacement of individual animals, however is not expected to impede the use of the riparian vegetation by fauna species for migration, shelter and habitat associated with watercourses.
+The nature of the proposed operations may cause temporary displacement of individual animals.
+However, is not expected to impede the use of the riparian vegetation by fauna species for migration, shelter and habitat associated with watercourses.
 Hygiene protocols will be implemented as appropriate to minimise the introduction, spread and persistence of weed species.
 As a result, no widespread or irreversible impacts on wildlife corridor function within the Channel Country SEA are expected to occur from the proposed activities.